-In practice, General Motors and Nissan are closest to the limit.
-As of last month, GM had sold 95,403 Chevy Volts, Chevy Spark EVs, and Bolt EVs, plus Cadillac ELRs and CT6 PHEVs—and Nissan had sold 89,561 Leafs.
+In practice, General Motors and Nissan are closest to that limit.
+Through December 2015, GM had sold 95,403 Chevy Volts, Chevy Spark EVs, and Bolt EVs, plus Cadillac ELRs and CT6 PHEVs—and Nissan had sold 89,561 Leafs.

 Tesla doesn't break out its sales by market, but it has likely sold about 50,000 electric cars.

-Remember that not every single U.S. sale will result in a credit, either--although between sales to eligible individuals and credits that go to lease financing companies, the vast majority are likely to
+Not every single U.S. sale will result in a credit, either--although between sales to eligible individuals and credits that go to lease financing companies, most will.

 But you still have some time before any maker starts to get close to that 200,000 total--so you can safely keep shopping.